lingui/js-lingui/docs/misc/react-intl.rst

 .. note::

    It' also worth mentioning that the message IDs are completely optional.
-   `jsLingui`_ is unopinionated in this way and perfectly works with messages as IDs as
+   `LinguiJS`_ is unopinionated in this way and perfectly works with messages as IDs as
    well:

    .. code-block:: html